Music Links Glossary Homepage

 A general comparison of Bach's with Handel's music can be summarized as intensive melodies vs extensive melodies.
 Handel excels in broad and majestic motives while Bach's melodies are intensive.
 Bach uses very dense contrapuntal texture with complex and chromatic harmonies.
 Handel achieves expressiveness through simple means.
 In their sensuous and immediate appeal, Handel's arias are opposite of the abstract appeal of Bach's music.
 The extensive quality of Handel's melodies explains why his music lends itself to amplification by massed ensembles.
 The monumental effects of Handel's music gain strength by reinforcement whereas it would ruin Bach's music because it would obscure the transparency of the contrapuntal process.

 Bach writes complicated instrumental lines and different but still complicated vocal line in his vocal music.
 In the vocal part, disjunct movements and awkward intervals are common.
 Between instrumental and vocal lines, there is no sharing of the material.
 The free-voiced choral polyphony of Handel and the strictly linear, instrumentally conceived polyphony of Bach form the two poles of late Baroque music.
 To Handel, who is always close to improvisation (cf. his organ concertos), the flow of ideas is more important than their elaboration, whereas to Bach elaboration is more important.
 Handel regards counterpoint only as a means to a dramatic end, as can be seen in the quickly changing textures in his choral writing.
 Bach takes it as an end in itself which must be consistent.
 Because of its dramatic conception, Handel's counterpoint reaches its greatest heights in the vocal medium.
 Even his keyboard fugues seem to call for text and seem to acquire their final impetus in vocal form; it is for this reason that Handel was so successful in transferring his ideas from the instrumental to the vocal music.
 In his vocal-mindedness (which is quite different from the instrumental-mindedness of Bach and Vivaldi), Handel appears as a composer whose main concern was the human voice.
 Bach's self-borrowings are between instrumental forms (many movements of the Brandenburg concertos were used as preludes to his cantatas).
 Bach does not hesitate to submit his choral polyphony to an instrumental standard.
-In the flexibility of his choral idiom, Handel surpasses Bach in the same measure as Bach surpasses Handel in contrapuntal consistency.
+While Handel surpasses Bach in the flexibility of his choral idiom, Bach surpasses Handel in contrapuntal consistency.

 In his instrumental music, Handel shares the Italian conservatism and hardly goes beyond Corelli so far as form is concerned.
 The simplicity of his instrumental melodies points towards innovations of the Classical period.
 Bach is conservative in his adherence to polyphonic texture, but progressive in his choice of modern forms, such as the concerto form of Vivaldi.
 Similarly, the organ style of Handel is clearly influenced by the idiom of the harpsichord as the opposite is true for Bach.